azdavis/advent-of-code/readme.md

 - log in to advent of code via the website
 - pull up the dev tools
 - grab the session cookie (should be a big hex string)
-- stick that in `session.txt`
+- stick that in `./session.txt`

 ## usage

-- to start a new year, use `bin/year.sh`
+- to start a new year, use `./bin/year.sh`
-- to start a new day for that year, use `bin/day.sh`
+- to start a new day for that year, use `./bin/day.sh`
+- to run the code for a day, use the generated `./run.sh`

 [1]: https://adventofcode.com